MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/AzureRM.Sql.md

 ### [Get-AzureRmSqlServerActiveDirectoryAdministrator](./Get-AzureRmSqlServerActiveDirectoryAdministrator.md)
-Gets information about an azure_2 AD administrator for SQL Server.
+Gets information about an Azure AD administrator for SQL Server.

 ### [Get-AzureRmSqlServerAuditingPolicy](./Get-AzureRmSqlServerAuditingPolicy.md)
 Gets the auditing policy of a SQL server.